johnkerl/johnkerl/README.md

 Languages in these repos include C, Java, Python, Ruby, Perl, Bash, Go, PHP, and JavaScript, with a tiny dab of ancient LISP.

-My first open-source priority at the moment is finishing the [Miller Go port](https://github.com/johnkerl/miller/blob/main/go/README.md).
+My main open-source priority at the moment is maintaining [Miller](https://miller.readthedocs.io/en/latest/).